vaijayantikolhe/Breast-Cancer-Predicition-using-ANN/README.md

 # Breast-Cancer-Predicition-using-ANN
 This project focuses on exploring and preprocessing the Breast Cancer Wisconsin dataset for Artificial Neural Network (ANN) applications.
 The dataset is first loaded and converted into a Pandas DataFrame, and the target variable is added as a separate column.
-Basic exploratory analysis is performed to understand the dataset structure,